MunifTanjim/minimo/exampleSite/content/docs/search-algolia.md

 Algolia will need a search index for searching across your site.
 So, you'll need to generate that search index for Algolia before you deploy your site.

-Minimo comes with a script for generating the search index for Algolia: `/scripts/generate-search-index-algolia.js`.
+Engimo comes with a script for generating the search index for Algolia: `/scripts/generate-search-index-algolia.js`.

 ### Install Dependencies